 Onion bulb formation is triggered by the number of summer daylight hours.
-Bulb-forming onions can be divided into three types.
+Here are the three types of bulbing onions:

 - Long-day onions require about 15 hours of summer daylight.